OpenSmock/Molecule/README.md

 ### Latest version

-To install the **latest version of Molecule** in Pharo you just need to execute the following script:
+To install the **latest version of Molecule** in Pharo, you just need to execute the following script:

 ```smalltalk
 Metacello new